cucumber/cucumber-jvm-starter-maven-java/README.md

 Or [download a zip](https://github.com/cucumber/cucumber-java-skeleton/archive/main.zip) file.

 ## Run the tests
-### Use Maven

 Open a command window and run:

-    cd maven
     ./mvnw test

-This runs Cucumber features using Cucumber's JUnit Platform Engine.
-The `Suite` annotation on the `RunCucumberTest` class tells JUnit to kick off Cucumber.

-### Use Gradle

-Open a command window and run:

-    cd gradle
-    ./gradlew test --rerun-tasks --info

 This runs Cucumber features using Cucumber's JUnit Platform Engine.
 The `Suite` annotation on the `RunCucumberTest` class tells JUnit to kick off Cucumber.